Kidding me What do you mean time flying by this this show is dragging like I can't remember let's see here what all right One hour to go here folks.

 They haven't confirmed 4G LTE.

-They just confirmed the March 7th meeting and the new software Snow Leopard.
+They just confirmed the March 7th meeting and the new software, Snow Leopard.

 No, they're testing.

-Anyway, this Snow Leopard, the new operating system is, I've been playing with it.
+Anyway, this Snow Leopard, the new operating system, is, I've been playing with it.

 And Mountain Lion, Mountain Lion, I'm sorry, Mountain Lion.

-Snow Leopard is two systems ago.
+Snow Leopard was two systems ago.

 Mountain Lion.